When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Preliminaries

-Users make trips in the transportation network and belong to a discrete set of user groups based on their (i) value-of-time, (ii) income, and (iii) O-D pair.
-Let $\G$ denote the set of all user groups, and let $v_g>0$, $q_g>0$ and $w_g = (s_g, t_g)$ denote the value-of-time, income and O-D pair represented by an origin $s_g$ and destination $t_g$, respectively, for each user in group $g \in \G$.
-The total travel demand $d_g$ of user group $g$ represents the amount of flow to be routed on a set of directed paths $\P_{g}$, which is the set of all simple paths connecting O-D pair $w_g$.
+Users make trips in the road network and belong to a discrete set of user groups based on their (i) value-of-time, (ii) income, and (iii) O-D pair.
+Let $\G$ denote the set of all user groups, and let $v_g>0$, $q_g>0$ and $w_g = (s_g, u_g)$ denote the value-of-time, income, and O-D pair represented by an origin $s_g$ and destination $u_g$, respectively, for each user in group $g \in \G$.
+Each user belonging to a group $g$ makes a trip on a path, which is a sequence of directed edges beginning at $s_g$ and ending at $u_g$ (without visiting any node more than once).
+The set of all possible paths between OD-pair $w_g$ is denoted as $\P_{g}$ and the travel demand $d_g$ of user group $g$ represents the total flow to be routed through paths in $\P_{g}$.